Sammaye/yii2-mongodb/README.md

 To use it simply copy it to your console controller folder, whether it be `console/controllers` or `commands` and edit the first line of the file to change it's namespace and then simply run it.

 It will tell you what it is doing and what indexes it adds.
-It will asearch through your models folder and search for any models with the `indexes()` function.
+It will search through your models folder and search for any models with the `indexes()` function.
 Upon reading that function's return it will make indexes for that model.

 A good example is: